riccardobernardi/distributed-sudoku-solver/README.md

 def get_least_constrained_choice(possibles){...}
 ```

-The possibles are calculated by the method of Sudodata called get_possibles that localizes only the values that instead of being an integer are vectors and based on the strategy chosen
+The "possibles" are calculated by the method of Sudodata class called get_possibles that localizes only the values that instead of being an integer are vectors and based on the strategy chosen before will output only the best choice fitting the strategy.

 ```python
 def get_possibles(self)
 ```

+Obviously if "possibles==0" is True then no solution is available but since the sudoku is not solved(because few lines before this fact is checked) then you are in a wrong branch of the recursion so the only thing to do is dropping that branch with a "return -1".

 The core of the backtracking is done via the function solve, it takes as input a matrix that is the sudoku board that was formatted by the parse_sudoku function.
 After that the matrix is transformed into a Sudodata.
 We take also a snapshot of the Sudodata object in that moment because if at the end no modification has occured then the propagation was useless so the backtracking is needed.